 On September 18, 2020, Justice Ruth Bader Ginsburg passed away.
 Though would be lovely if we could collectively take a few days to just mourn her death, President Tr*mp and Senate Republicans are already rushing to confirm her replacement.
 With this 6-3 majority on the Supreme Court, our lives are on the line - women's rights to bodily autonomy, LGBTQ+ people's rights to exist, the fates of millions of immigrants, and the fate of our environment are all at risk.
 While RBG fundamentally served a racist, anti-Indigenous, and capitalist ruling class, replacing her with a Tr*mp nominee will only mean more people dying.
 Hence, we are not going to idolize her, but we will encourage you to take action within the scope of our current system.
 Some resources:

 Many of you who are based on the west coast of the United States probably woke up to orange skies sometime in the past few weeks.
-Needless to say, this is not normal.
+Needless to say, this is not normal or good.
 While the air quality may be improving slightly now, people are still struggling to recover from the wildfires, and the policies (or rather, lack of policies) being implemented by our governments are only going to make this situation worse, ultimately leading to the destruction of our environment.
 California just passed legislation to allow former prisoners who served on firefighting crews to become paid firefighters, but this is barely the bare minimum.
 What to do:

 Children in Cages